cogdog/truwriter/README.md

 If you have problems, feature suggestions, small bags of gold coin for me, please [contact me via the issues area](https://github.com/cogdog/truwriter/issues) on this repo.

 ## Relatively Cool New Features

+**Tweet This Button** There is a new option so you can have your own hashtags added when someone tweets a published item.
+Also, twitter card meta data has been added so these tweets have the extended card display that shows the featured image, the site's title, and an excerpt from the item-- example https://twitter.com/cogdog/status/822656183769198593

 **Options Refreshed, Auto Page Creation, Better Reading Time Display** Recoded the theme options so documentation in its own tab.
 When he theme is activated now, the necessary pages will be created automagically.
 And if the Estimated reading time plugin is not activated, nothing will be displayed where it normally displays.